CommArc/phishbuckets/README.md

 ## Cleanup

-Once finished, it's helpful to be able to clean up the gophish "Dashboard" view by deleting all these campaigns - and the ten "sub-groups" of users.
-Do it like
+Once finished, it's helpful to clean up the by deleting all these campaigns and the ten "sub-groups" of users.
+Do it like this:
-this:

     pbcleanup MYGROUP